Severe Weather Resources

 Claims instructions and forms can be accessed through any of our divisions’ websites, and are available here: www.glatfelters.com/claims

-• Carefully survey all damage and take photos first if you are able to do so safely.
+• Carefully survey all damage and take photos, if you are able to do so safely

-• When you call your agent, you will be asked to: describe the property and/or auto damage in detail and discuss the type of damage.
+• When you call your agent, you will: describe the property and/or auto damage in detail, and discuss the type of damage